-These consolidated financial statements of the Company and its subsidiaries have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB"), effective for the Company's reporting for the year ended December 31, 2022.
+These consolidated financial statements of the Company and its subsidiaries have been prepared in accordance with IFRS Accounting Standards ("IFRS") accounting standards as issued by the International Accounting Standards Board ("IASB"), effective for the Company's reporting for the year ended December 31, 2023.
 The policies as set out below were consistently applied to all the periods presented unless otherwise noted.
-The Board of Directors approved these annual consolidated financial statements for issue on March 27, 2023.
+The Board of Directors approved these annual consolidated financial statements for issue on March 28, 2024.